 eCommerce Search Solutions for Magento

 There are a lot of different search tools for Magento.
-You can find both free and paid solutions with all possible features, but Elastic, Sphinx, and Solr always were among top tools, and they are still in front of all counterparts.
+You can find both free and paid solutions with all possible features, but Elastic, Sphinx, and Solr always were among the top tools, and they are still in front of all counterparts.
 In this post – The Best Magento Extensions For Improved Catalog Search – we’ve gathered the best Magento extensions, which will help you with search improvements within your ecommerce store.
-In addition, you will find extensions designed for the integration of search solutions, platforms and tools mentioned above.
+In addition, you will find extensions designed for the integration of search solutions, platforms, and tools mentioned above.